 Dr. Helen Caldicott, Our Toxic Nuclear Legacy: Let's End Saskatchewan's Growing Radioactive Footprint

-Dr. Caldicott will be in Saskatoon on Wednesday and Thursday, October 31 and November 1.
-Among several public commitments, she will speak at Third Avenue United Church at 7:30 PM, November 1, on “Our Toxic Nuclear Legacy: Let’s END Saskatchewan’s Growing Radioactive Footprint.”
-Her talk will focus on the harmful effects of ionizing radiation.
+Dr. Caldicott was in Saskatoon on Wednesday and Thursday, October 31 and November 1, 2012.
+Among several public commitments, she spoke at Third Avenue United Church at 7:30 PM, November 1, on “Our Toxic Nuclear Legacy: Let’s END Saskatchewan’s Growing Radioactive Footprint.”
+Her talk focused on the harmful effects of ionizing radiation.